-10 Helpful Tips for Working at a Summer Camp for the 1st Time
+10 Tips for Working at a Summer Camp for the First Time

 So you are planning on going to work at a summer camp?
 The good news is you have already made best decision of your life.
 Now check our top 10 tips how to make the most of the experience...

 1. Have as much contact with family & friends

 I’m not saying ring them or message them every day, but I’m sure at one point during your summer away you will get homesick.
 It is tough being away from loved ones, so keeping regular contact is good!
 Just so they know you’re alive and haven’t been eaten by grisly bears or raccoons ;)

 2. Try new things, even if it means overcoming fears

 For some people, Camp America will literally be a ‘once in a lifetime’ thing, and I 100% promise you, you will regret not doing something!
 Overcoming fears is good, you feel like you have achieved something.
 Trying new things could be small, like trying fried veg; carrots, green beans (yes I tried this, and it was actually that bad).
 Sleeping outside under the stars is also extremely cool!

 You are under some stress at camp, and when you get tired (which you will) you can start to take things really personally and get upset easily.
 Try not to, no matter what anyone says (unless its someone real important :P) you are doing a good job!
 If a camper or colleague says something you don’t like, they probably don’t mean it, just shrug it off.